About bruises and bruising

 For younger children, bruises are common because they’re still learning about balance and coordination and they fall over a lot.
-They also often like rough-and-tumble play and climbing everything they see!
+They also often like playing rough and climbing everything they see!

 Older children and teenagers often get bruises from sport.